WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

 **Parameters**

-`path_names`: dict-str
+`path_names` : dict-str
 - A dictionary of file locations with keys for stage in the processing pipeline.
 Required paths are: 'Bandpass', 'FWR', and 'Feature'.
 The dictionary can be created with the `make_paths` function.

-`sampling_rate`: int, float
-- The sampling rate for all signal data being read.

-`cols`: str, optional (None)
+`column_names` : list-str, optional (None)
 - List of columns to analyze in each file.
-The default is None, in which case all columns except for 'Time' and columns whose names begin with 'mask\_' will be analyzed.
+The default is None, in which case all columns except for 'Time' and columns whose names begin with 'mask_' will be analyzed.
 All files should have at least these columns in common.
-If None is used, all files will be assumed to have the same colums as the first file read.
+If None is used, all files will be assumed to have the same columns as the first file read.

+`sampling_rate` : float, optional (1000.0)
+- The sampling rate for all signal data being read.
+The default is 1000.0.

-`expression`: str, optional (None)
+`expression` : str, optional (None)
 - A regular expression.
-If provided, will only analyze files whose local paths inside of 'path\_names' match the regular expression.
+If provided, will only analyze files whose local paths inside of `path_names` match the regular expression.
 The default is None.

-`file_ext`: str, optional ('csv')
+`file_ext` : str, optional ('csv')
 - The file extension for files to read.
 Only extracts features in files with this extension.
 The default is 'csv'.

-`short_names`: bool, optional (True)
+`short_name` : bool, optional (True)
 - An option to shorten the key names of feature results.
 If True, makes the key column of the feature files the relative path of the file.
 If False, uses the full system path.
 The default is True.

 **Raises**